packetscaper/CCIE-RS-Lab/README.md

 ## Introduction

-A utility to help practice and study for CCIE-RS-Lab in a GNS3 environment
+A utility to help practice and study for CCIE-RS-Lab in a GNS3 environment.

 ## Setup